Southern Cross Southwards Railway: History

 In August 1933, a report was published on the Southern Cross southwards and Lake Grace to Karlgarin proposals, after the Railway Advisory Board had carried out and inspection of the area in the month prior, supporting both.
 The Southern Cross Southwards Railway was estimated to cost £A 3,500 per mile of construction and would serve 150 farms in the area, which would produce wheat and carry sheep as livestock.
 Water for the railway would be sourced at Frog Rock.
 Rails and fastenings for the new line could be sourced from the failed Meekatharra to Horseshoe railway line.

 Even before the act to authorise the railway line was passed, it was seen as a loss-making operation, estimated to lose £A 4,000 a year in October 1933.
 The land south of Southern Cross was farmed by many former miners, which received a subsidiary to cart their wheat overland.
 Members of the Western Australian Legislative Council opposed to the railway line, arguing that it would be better to move these settlers to country closer to existing railway lines or switch from wheat growing to cattle or sheep farming.

-The Southern Cross Southwards Railway Act 1933, an act by the Parliament of Western Australia assented to on 24 November 1933, authorised the construction of a 45 km long railway line from Southern Cross southbound.
+The Southern Cross Southwards Railway Act 1933, an act by the Parliament of Western Australia granted assent on 24 November 1933, authorised the construction of a 45 km long railway line from Southern Cross southbound.

 The new railway line was to head south from Southern Cross for 19 km, then south-south-westerly for 26 km.
 Also not stated in the act, this would have taken it into the area west of Marvel Loch.
 Once approved however, construction did not commence, something that was questioned by the local newspaper, The Southern Cross Times, in the years following.

 The railway line was not constructed because of difficult conditions during the Great Depression.
 By 1936, unconstructed but approved railway lines like the Southern Cross Southwards Railway and the Yuna to Dartmoor Railway were deferred, with the possibility of constructing them if improved conditions warranted it.
 The two railway lines had received little funding in the previous year, sufficient only to cover preliminary work and survey expenses.
 In 1938, the line was reported as surveyed but not constructed.
 The railway line was shown as "under construction" on official Western Australian railway maps between 1934 and 1938 but not thereafter.